 The new reports create standardization nationwide, especially compared to the patchwork of over 150 different forms currently in use.
 Utilizing the data-enabled/embedded features of the new reports, access to bankruptcy data should be more efficient and effective, especially with respect to professional fees where there is more detailed and granular information.

 The forms are straightforward and allow for additional information directly from Debtor’s accounting system to be attached, including income statement, balance sheet, statement of cash flows, and other information as determined by the United States Trustee.

 It will take time to educate bankruptcy professionals about the information and submittal requirements for the new forms.

 Also, given the manual requirements of the entering the detailed information, it may be cumbersome for large, complex cases that have numerous debtors.
 In these cases, it is not expected that Debtors will be allowed to file a consolidated MOR with detailed disbursement information, as has been the practice historically.

 The United States Trustee’s website has report instructions and information.

 Need additional help?
 Contact Harney Partners.
-We have 30+ years in roles as financial advisor and fiduciaries on behalf of debtors.
+We have 30+ years in bankruptcy consulting in roles as financial advisor and fiduciaries on behalf of debtors.